How we teach our pupils

 Our curriculum enables our pupils to develop their personal, emotional, social and academic skills and knowledge.

 Within our School we have two approaches to teaching and learning areas.
-Where the pupils are placed is carefully considered and will best meet the needs of the individual pupil.
+Where the pupils are placed is carefully considered to best meet the needs of the individual pupil.

 We have a Lower School area in school where pupils have a classroom base and are taught by their class teacher supported by a Learning Support Assistant.
 This area in school offers consistency and a secure nurturing approach.